Popeye: Fictional character and story

 Popeye's story and characterization vary depending on the medium.
-In his debut storyline, Popeye's superhumanly-proportioned strength and endurance stemmed from the "luck" he acquired by rubbing the hairs of the head of Bernice, a "whiffle hen", thus enabling him to survive twelve gunshot wounds.
-By the end of 1929, however, Popeye's strength had become a regularized fixture of his character, with spinach, by 1932, becoming the primary repository of his prowess.
+In his debut storyline, Popeye's superhumanly proportioned strength and endurance stemmed from the "luck" he acquired by rubbing the feathers of the head of Bernice, a "whiffle hen", thus enabling him to survive fifteen gunshot wounds.
+By the end of 1929, however, Popeye's strength had become a regular fixture of his character, with spinach, by 1932, becoming the primary repository of his prowess.
+In Segar's comic strip, Popeye's superhuman strength and near-invulnerabilty were permanent: only on some occasions would he need to eat additional spinach to boost his strength.
+It was Fleischer Studios' cartoon series that made Popeye eat a can of spinach whenever he needed to increase his strength to superhuman levels.
 Swee'Pea is Popeye's ward in the comic strips, but his custody is inconsistent in cartoons.

 There is no absolute sense of continuity in the stories, although certain plot and presentation elements remain mostly constant, including purposeful contradictions in Popeye's capabilities.
 Popeye seems bereft of manners and uneducated, yet he often comes up with solutions to problems that seem insurmountable to the police or the scientific community.
 He has displayed Sherlock Holmes-like investigative prowess, scientific ingenuity, and successful diplomatic arguments.
+Over time, the character has evolved, with the use of tobacco notably reduced in modern depictions.
 In the animated cartoons his pipe also proves to be highly versatile.
 Among other things, it has served as a cutting torch, jet engine, propeller, periscope, musical instrument, and a whistle with which he produces his trademark toot.
 He also eats spinach through his pipe, sometimes sucking in the can along with the contents.
 Since the 1970s, Popeye is seldom depicted using his pipe to smoke tobacco.

 Popeye's exploits are also enhanced by a few recurring plot elements.
-One is the love triangle among Popeye, Olive, and Bluto (sometimes called Brutus), and Bluto's endless machinations to claim Olive at Popeye's expense.
-Another is his near-saintly perseverance in overcoming any obstacle to please Olive, who often (if temporarily) renounces Popeye for Bluto.
+The cartoons introduced the love triangle between Popeye, Olive Oyl, and Bluto (sometimes called Brutus), and Bluto's endless machinations to claim Olive at Popeye's expense.
+Another plot element is Popeye's near-saintly perseverance in overcoming any obstacle to please Olive.

+Comics

 Thimble Theatre and Popeye comic strips

 Segar's Thimble Theatre debuted in the New York Journal on December 19, 1919.
 The paper's owner, William Randolph Hearst, also owned King Features Syndicate, which syndicated the strip.
-Thimble Theatre was intended as a replacement for Midget Movies by Ed Wheelan (Wheelan having recently resigned from King Features).
+Thimble Theatre was intended as one of several Hearst-commissioned replacements for Midget Movies by Ed Wheelan (Wheelan having recently resigned from King Features).
 While initially failing to attract a large audience, the strip nonetheless increasingly accumulated a modest following as the 1920s continued.
-At the end of its first decade, the strip resultantly appeared in over a dozen newspapers and had acquired a corresponding Sunday strip (which had debuted on January 25, 1925 within the Hearst-owned New York American paper).
+At the end of its first decade, the strip resultantly appeared in over a dozen newspapers and had acquired a corresponding Sunday strip (which had debuted on January 25, 1925, within the Hearst-owned New York American paper).